kevlu8/int0x80.ca/blogs/chess-engines/3-alphabeta.md

 There are two ways to implement alpha-beta pruning: fail-hard and fail-soft.

-In a fail-hard framework, we will only return values in the range of [alpha, beta].
+In a fail-hard framework, we will only return values in the range of $[\alpha, \beta]$.
 If we find a better move than beta, we return beta, and if we don't find a move better than alpha, we return alpha.
-This means that we will never return a value outside of the range [alpha, beta].
+This means that we will never return a value outside of the range $[\alpha, \beta]$.
 Although this is simpler to implement, it is not as efficient as fail-soft.

-In a fail-soft framework, we will return the best move we found, even if it is outside of the range [alpha, beta].
-This means that we can return values outside of the range [alpha, beta], but we will still prune the search tree as if we were in a fail-hard framework.
+In a fail-soft framework, we will return the best move we found, even if it is outside of the range $[\alpha, \beta]$.
+This means that we can return values outside of the range $[\alpha, \beta]$, but we will still prune the search tree as if we were in a fail-hard framework.
 The reason this is better is that it gives us more information about how *much* our search failed by.

-When we fail outside of the range [alpha, beta], the score we get is actually either a lower or upper bound on the true score.
-Specifically, if we fail low (no move better than alpha exists), the score we get is an upper bound (the true score is lower than the score we returned).
-If we fail high (no move worse than beta exists), the score we get is a lower bound (the true score is higher than the score we returned).
+When we fail outside of the range $[\alpha, \beta]$, the score we get is actually either a lower or upper bound on the true score.
+Specifically, if we fail low (no move better than alpha exists), the score we get is an upper bound (the true score is equal to or lower than the score we returned).
+If we fail high (no move worse than beta exists), the score we get is a lower bound (the true score is equal to or higher than the score we returned).

 Many search optimizations rely on fail highs - specifically, cases where our score exceeds beta.
 Usually, when we fail high, we gain valuable information about the move we just searched.
 Essentially, we know that it is a good move, and we can use this information to improve our search and move ordering.